 The haughty grains of Basmati Rice refused to stick together, preferring to stand a hair’s breadth apart from their own.
 Till the creamy Kadhi cascaded down to meet them.
 The cheerful yellow of the Kadhi and the snowy whiteness of the Rice merged together in a joyous union.
 The plump Pakodas tried to fit in, before they realized they would always stand out, and decided to do so proudly.
 The spicy Kadhi needed the blandness of the Rice to balance it, and they came together to celebrate a party of flavors, and textures, in the mouth.
 This is why this classic combination of Pakodewali Kadhi and Basmati Chawal is comfort food for so many, including me.

 Kadhi has always been my special favorite, in all its forms.
 Be it the quintessential Punjabi style Pakodewali Kadhi or the same with a Rajasthani style tadka.
-The silky simplicity of Gujrati Kadhi that leaves a hint of sweetness as an aftertaste on your tongue, is another personal favorite.
+The silky simplicity of Gujrati Kadhi which leaves a hint of sweetness as an aftertaste on your tongue is another personal favorite.

 I am unsure about whether this recipe exists or it is yet another innovation by my Mom, but she makes a Kadhi with Peas and fresh Methi leaves and it is unbelievably delicious.
 The greens of Peas and the commas of the Methi leaves dot the pale yellow of the subtly flavored Kadhi.
 Jeera Rice is the perfect partner for this one.

 If I am talking about Curd, can Shrikhand be left behind?
 If Kadhi is the savory form Curd takes then Shrikhand is its sweet metamorphosis.